lyteword/chspurgeon-tod/volume-4/psalm-86.md

 **Verse 7.**

-1\.Help needed.
+1\.
+Help needed.

-2\.Help sought.
+2\.
+Help sought.

-3\.Help found.—G.R.
+3\.
+Help found.—G. R.

 **Verse 7.**

-1\.A time to be expected— *"day of my trouble."*
+1\.
+A time to be expected— *"day of my trouble."*

-2\.A resolve to be practised— *"I will call upon thee."*
+2\.
+A resolve to be practised— *"I will call upon thee."*

-3\.A result to be experienced— *"thou wilt answer me."*
+3\.
+A result to be experienced— *"thou wilt answer me."*

 **Verse 7.** —Prayer is the design of trouble, the evidence that it is sanctified, its solace, and the medium of deliverance from it.— *William Jay.*

 **Verse 8.**

-1\.God is one; the only God: characters of false gods inferior far.
+1\.
+God is one; the only God: characters of false gods inferior far.

-2\.His works are unique.
+2\.
+His works are unique.
 Nature, providence, grace, all peculiar in many respects.
 A good theme for a thoughtful preacher.

 **Verse 9.** The certain conversion of the world as opposed to modern theories.

 **Verse 10.**

-1\.God is *"great",* therefore great things may be expected of him.
+1\.
+God is *"great",* therefore great things may be expected of him.

-2\.He is unsearchable, therefore *"wondrous things"* may be expected of him.
+2\.
+He is unsearchable, therefore *"wondrous things"* may be expected of him.

-3\.He is irresistible, therefore impossibihties to others may be expected of him: *"Thou art God alone".* —G.R.
+3\.
+He is irresistible, therefore impossibihties to others may be expected of him: *"Thou art God alone".* —G. R.

 **Verse 11.** In the disposition of mind which is expressed in these words, the believer stands opposed to four descriptions of character.

-1\.The ignorant and thoughtless sinner, who neither regards his way nor his end.
+1\.
+The ignorant and thoughtless sinner, who neither regards his way nor his end.

-2\.The Antinomian, who is zealous for doctrines, and averse from the practice of religion.
+2\.
+The Antinomian, who is zealous for doctrines, and averse from the practice of religion.

-3\.The Pharisee, who disregards religious sentiment, and makes practice all in all.
+3\.
+The Pharisee, who disregards religious sentiment, and makes practice all in all.

-4\.The hypocrite, who appears to be divided between religion and the world.— *John Hyatt,* 1811.
+4\.
+The hypocrite, who appears to be divided between religion and the world.— *John Hyatt,* 1811.

 **Verse 11.** The Christian as a scholar, a man of action, and a man of devotion.